-This diversity policy outlines requirements for the Board to develop measurable objectives for achieving diversity, and annually assess both the objectives and the progress in achieving those objectives.
-Accordingly, the Board has developed the following objectives regarding gender diversity and aims to achieve these objectives over the next five years as director and senior executive positions become vacant and appropriately qualified candidates become available:
+This diversity policy outlines requirements for the Board to develop measurable objectives for achieving diversity, an annually assess both the objectives and the progress in achieving those objectives.
+Accordingly, the Board has developed the following objectives regarding gender diversity and aims to achieve these objectives over the next five years as director and senior executive positions become vacant and appropriately qualified candidates becomes available.

-2018 2019 - 2024
+2019 2020 - 2025

 No. % No. %

-Women on the Board - - - 25%
+Women on the Board - - 1 25%

-Women in senior executive positions - - - -
+Women in Senior Executive positions - - - -

-Women employed by the Company - - - -
+Women employed by the company - - - -